-Building your own plant lamps - DIY Grow LED - continues to be the trend.
+Building plant lights yourself - DIY LED - continues to be in vogue.
 Why are do-it-yourself LEDs so attractive for plant lighting in private indoor cultivation?
-When it comes to lighting for plants, there are three central requirements that have long been contradictory:
+When it comes to lighting for plants, there are three key requirements that have long contradicted each other:

 - Low acquisition costs, as many photons per Euro as possible

 - An even distribution of light over the entire cultivation area.
 This means the most homogeneous PPFD values.

 - Efficiency.
 As many photons as possible per kilowatt hour of electrical energy.

 High intensity discharge lamps - NDL/HPS & Co.

 But even if we ignore the heat problem of this type of lamp, there is a big problem with the even distribution of light.
 Reflectors and spreaders can only avoid so-called hotspots at the expense of efficiency, while the illumination at the edges is greatly reduced.